ABSTRACT SUBMISSION - still open for posters (oral presentation slots are full)

 All submitted material must be in English, the official language of the conference.

-Abstracts for oral and poster presentations should be a maximum of 300 words, with a title of up to 20 words.
+Abstracts should be a maximum of 300 words, with a title of up to 20 words.

 No references should be included in the abstract.